The Ultimate Hikers Guide To Climbing Mount Kinabalu

 - Sunglasses, Sun protection cream, SPF leap balm: They are a must if you take the Ferrata route.

-- A good camera: It should with a waterproof pouch, spare batteries, and chargers
+- A good camera: It should with a waterproof pouch, spare batteries, and chargers, or perhaps an action camera if you want to vlog your whole journey

 - Binocular: To look at the scenery and spot any rare animals.